cnpem/ssc-raft/docs/source/tutorial/padding.md

                                                   'zoom padd_mode': 'edge'})
 ```

-This padding can be, and is by default, applied together with the FFT strategy.
+This padding can be, and is by default, applied together with the FFT strategy one.